-The EconLab is a new space for undergraduates to engage in part-time research and learn more closely about the tools and questions that are addressed using Economics.
-It is ideal for students interested in pursuing a career in research.
-Undergraduate students can participate at the EconLab in two ways:
+EconLab is a space for undergraduates to engage in part-time research and work closely with an Economics faculty member.
+Undergraduate students can participate in EconLab in two ways:

-Become an EconLab research assistant and work for a professor at the lab between 10 and 20 hours per week during the quarter.
-This is like an “internship” on a research team, and it provides you with enough time to fully invest in a project and build your skills.
+Become an EconLab research assistant and work for a professor between 10 and 20 hours per week during the quarter.

 “I worked as a research assistant with Professor Mar Reguant on a project assessing the cost of increased renewable generation on the grid, specifically comparing empirical results to engineering estimates.
 At the same time, I was also working on my senior honors thesis with Professor Reguant as my advisor.
 It was incredibly helpful to see first-hand how Professor Reguant approached the research process and to apply those skills to my independent work.
 The experience also helped me decide to pursue a PhD and research as a career.
 After graduation, I took a two year research fellowship in economics and this fall I am starting a PhD program at University of California, Berkeley's Agricultural and Resource Economics department to study energy economics.”